gravitational/careers/challenges/frontend/challenge.md

   Create a directory viewer with the following functionality:
   - Viewing and browsing of directory content
+  - Viewing a file will show you metadata about the file (preview is not required)
   - Sorting and filtering on all attributes (within the current directory)
   - Allowing to bookmark URLs for quick navigation